Hamdiovish/godot-admob/README.md

 - Export your project from Godot, it'll create an Xcode project;
 - Copy the library (.a) you have compiled following the official documentation inside the exported Xcode project.
 You must override the 'your_project_name.a' file with this file.
-- Copy the GoogleMobileAds.framework inside the exported Xcode project folder and link it using the "Link Binary with Libraries" option;
+- Add the following frameworks to the project linking it using the "Link Binary with Libraries" option:
-- Add the following frameworks to the project:
+	- GoogleAppMeasurement.framework (from GoogleMobileAdsSdkiOS)
+	- GoogleMobileAds.framework (from GoogleMobileAdsSdkiOS)
+	- GoogleUtilities.xcframework (from GoogleMobileAdsSdkiOS)
+	- nanopb.xcframework (from GoogleMobileAdsSdkiOS)
 	- StoreKit
 	- GameKit
 	- CoreVideo